cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 (major type = 7, additional information = 24) and continue with a byte
 less than 0x20 (32 decimal).
 Such sequences are not well-formed.
-(This implies that an encoder cannot encode false, true, null, or undefined in two-byte sequences, only the one-byte variants of these are well-formed; more generally speaking, each simple value only has a single representation variant).
+(This implies that an encoder cannot encode false, true, null, or undefined in two-byte sequences, and that only the one-byte variants of these are well-formed; more generally speaking, each simple value only has a single representation variant).